 Brandi Chitty, Instructor

 Mrs. C is a Georgia native.
-She grew up in Gwinnett and recently built a home in Barrow.
+She grew up in Gwinnett and currently lives in Barrow.
 She has worked in industry since she was 15.
-She is an honor graduate of the University of Georgia where she earned her Bachelors degree in Workforce Education.
-She has taught marketing, ran a profitable school based enterprise and had DECA winners.
+She attended the University of Georgia where she earned her Bachelors degree in Workforce Education and attended Valdosta State University where she earned her Masters degree in Adult and Career Education; she graduated with honors from both universities.
+She has taught marketing and hospitality, ran several profitable school based enterprises and had DECA winners.

 Leigh Snyder, Instructor